1 hour 10 minutes

 This warm, delicious, layered dessert is perfect for any fall occasion!

-The silky pumpkin pie base, the delicious yellow cake topped with crunchy nuts and fresh made whipped cream with hints of cinnamon and nutmeg, it’s PERFECT!
+The silky pumpkin pie base, the delicious yellow cake topped with crunchy nuts and freshly made whipped cream with hints of cinnamon and nutmeg, it’s PERFECT!

 If you’re looking for a more classic style cake, try my Pumpkin Pound Cake recipe!